Disability in Sri Lanka: Employment

 Generally in Sri Lanka, most disabled people are unemployed as they face discrimination and limitations to access safe working environments.
+In Colombo, The Shiranee Joseph de Saram Foundation operates a workshop that employs people with Intellectual Disability.
+Their Supported Employment Program advocates for and trains people with ID for competitive employment and advises private sector companies in best practices for inclusive hiring.

 Self-employment is the only option available to disabled people instead of expecting an open safe working environment.

 Education

 In Sri Lanka, about 96% of the total disabled population with functional difficulties didn't engage in educational activities.
 Only about 54,311 disabled students attend school.

 Sport

 Paralympics

 Sri Lanka made its Paralympics debut in 1996 Paralympics Games in Atlanta.
 Since then, the Sri Lankan Paralympic team has participated in every edition of the Paralympics Games.
 So far, Sri Lanka has won two medals in the Paralympic Games.
 Pradeep Sanjaya and Dinesh Priyantha are the only Sri Lankan Paralympians to win Paralympic medals for Sri Lanka.
 Both of these athletes are army personnel.